SoftwareAG/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/custom-properties.md

 ---

-The **Custom properties** tab allows you to view and edit values of custom properties, either predefined ones (like "External reference") or those defined in the [Properties library](/standard-tenant/changing-settings/#properties-library).
+The **Custom properties** tab allows you to view and edit values of custom properties, either predefined ones (like "External reference") or those defined in the [properties library](/standard-tenant/changing-settings/#properties-library).
 Such properties are also displayed as columns in the [Usage statistics](/enterprise-tenant/usage-and-billing/) page.

 ### To limit subtenant request rate